milangeorge2000/mcp-monorepo/docs/roadmap.md

 **Status:** `mcpcensus/`, `ledger/`, `agentspense/` are implemented as first-class monorepo members — each with tests and a CLI. **mcphazard** ships
 too: an active red-team harness that fuzzes `tools/call` in a sandbox.
-**mcpbench** ships as the newest axis: a client benchmark.
+**mcpbench** ships as a client benchmark; **mcpbatt** ships as a battery generator.
 The table below marks the shipped surface and what remains "phase 2" of each concept.

 ---